-Other areas of giving at BMSF require a bit more work, but applying for grants in the mental health arena is relatively easy.
-An online application is all you need to be on your way.
-Keep in mind that BMSF limits its grants to organizations and medical institutions; the Foundation does not award grants to individual medical professionals, researchers or scientists.
+Grant seekers should keep in mind that BMSF limits its grants to organizations and medical institutions; the Foundation does not award grants to individual medical professionals, researchers or scientists.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)